cotica/capstone/README.md

 - - -
 ## ML

-Since our target, average ratings, is continous and known, we will use supervised regression modeling.
+Since our target, average ratings, is continuous and known, we will use supervised regression modeling.
 We tried out the following:

 * A Random Forest Regressor
 * A regularized linear model